QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 ### Explanation of Alignment

-If we inspect the coefficients in the decision rule $- \tilde F$, we can spot the reason that the follower chooses to set $x_t =
+If we inspect  coefficients in the decision rule $- \tilde F$, we should be able to  spot why the follower chooses to set $x_t =
 \tilde x_t$ when it sets $x_t = - \tilde F X_t$ in
 the recursive formulation of the follower problem.